Health Science, Pre-Physical Therapy, B.S.

 In addition to education and region, factors such as specialty, industry, and employer also influence physical therapists' salaries.

-Physical Therapy Salary Expectations
+Physical Therapy Employment Expectations

 The states with the highest employment rates for physical therapists are: